toanthanhle/test/README.md

 Hello world!
 My name is **Tim**, also **Toan Le**.

 I am currently an educator living in Vinh, Nghe An.
-I love applying technology or media to solve educational problems.
+I love applying technology and media to solve educational problems.

 I also enjoy traveling, geeking about airplanes and making videos about random facts.